 'Tis the season when top destinations and family resorts are decking their halls and making the season merry and bright.
-With children around the country enjoying as much as two weeks of school holidays, many families will turn Christmastime into an opportunity for a vacation.
+With children around the country enjoying as much as two weeks off of school due to holidays, many families will turn Christmastime into an opportunity for a vacation.

-These destinations, resorts, and cruise lines promise festive and memorable holiday getaways.Continue to 2 of 17 below.
+These destinations, resorts, and cruise lines promise a festive and memorable holiday getaway.

 Holiday Sparkle in the Big City

 The holiday season can be a wonderful time to visit a big city when it sparkles the brightest and brims with lively shopping and festivities.
 Beginning in mid to late November, many cities are transformed into festive holiday destinations with special decorations, events, and traditions.
 Consider spending part of the Christmas season in New York City, Philadelphia, Denver, Boston, or your favorite metropolis.

 Travel to Aruba with your family in tow and stay at the all-inclusive Barcelo Aruba, located on one of the most beautiful beaches in the Caribbean, Palm Beach.
 The resort makes vacationing with your family easy, with six different restaurants, a huge swimming pool, direct access to the beach, and a kids club with activities.
 For the best-of-the-best, reserve the Royal Level for a room located on one of the top floors, access to the Royal Level Lounge, complimentary WiFi, and other perks.
 The resort is running a Christmas Special Offer, valid December 20—January 5, which includes a 33% off discounted rate.

 Island highlights include: Aruba Ostrich Farm, snorkeling and swimming at Baby Beach, Arikok National Park, Aruba Aloe Factory, and the Donkey Sanctuary.
 DePalm Tours can arrange full or half day tours for your whole family.